 In order to compliantly source, manage, and re-engage professional independent talent, many organizations are turning to direct sourcing—a process designed to augment the staffing supply chain to maximize independent workforce talent acquisition.
 By identifying candidates for available opportunities using their own resources rather than relying on a third-party intermediary, organizations can directly source independent professionals.

 A direct sourcing solution will look slightly different from organization to organization depending on company size, talent needs, and available budget.
 Direct sourcing can happen in a few different forms, including:

 The concept of direct sourcing must be supported and backed by technology, such as a talent marketplace, that enables organizations to easily find, engage, and re-engage talent.

 Many talent marketplaces available today simply match clients to contractors.
 Yet if a company engages a worker as an independent contractor and the worker doesn’t meet the myriad of federal and state qualifications to be legally considered a contractor, the company will bear the risk of misclassification.
 Consequently, it becomes even more critical to ensure the direct sourcing solution you choose to work with is fully vetting independent contractors.

-Direct Access programs facilitate the connection of enterprise managers’ talent needs and connect them with an ecosystem of proven independent workers.
+A centralized program facilitates the connection of enterprise managers’ talent needs and connects them with an ecosystem of proven independent talent.
 Critical components to be mindful of and best practices in setting up your own program include:

-With the right technology in place, organizations can breathe easy knowing their engagements are compliant, and can focus on building their pool of independent talent.
-On the other side, independent contractors are already familiar with the concept of using marketplaces to find work, and will gravitate towards a simplified, straightforward process.
+With the right technology in place, organizations can breathe easy knowing their engagements are compliant and can focus on building their pool of independent talent.
+On the other side, independents are already familiar with the concept of using marketplaces to find wor, and will gravitate towards a simplified, straightforward process.

 Additional direct sourcing benefits include the ability to: